paulvha/apollo3/ArduinoBLE_special/ArduinoBLE_P/README.md

 Next to a central in the Arduino IDE environment there is also an central in the ubuntu/linux environment.

-Also there are 2 Android apps available
+Also there are 3 Android apps available
 BME280 : works with peripheral example20_ph_BME280
+SPS30  : works with peripheral example23_ph_sps30_ble
-Input / output control which is a combination of an Android app and Sketch to control input/output.
+Input / output control : which is a combination of an Android app and Sketch to control input/output.

 [![Compile Examples Status](https://github.com/arduino-libraries/ArduinoBLE/workflows/Compile%20Examples/badge.svg)](https://github.com/arduino-libraries/ArduinoBLE/actions?workflow=Compile+Examples) [![Spell Check Status](https://github.com/arduino-libraries/ArduinoBLE/workflows/Spell%20Check/badge.svg)](https://github.com/arduino-libraries/ArduinoBLE/actions?workflow=Spell+Check)